YYoshi241/NEWER-SMBW-LH-Scripts/README.md

 What these files do:

-NEWER_LH_DECOMPRESS.bat
+NEWER FILES DECOMPRESS.bat

 Run this script inside of the NewerSMBW folder of your copy of Newer Super Mario Bros.
 Wii.
+It will output uncompressed files from the original compressed files in the Subdirectories of this folder.
+(File names are directly specified to an unmodified Newer 1.2.0 for LH mode, Newer v1.3.0 for LZ Mode)

+NEWER_LH_DECOMPRESS.bat (OLD VERSION OF SCRIPT, DOESN'T SUPPORT LATEST VERSION OF NEWER)

+Run this script inside of the NewerSMBW folder of your copy of Newer Super Mario Bros.
+Wii.
-It will output all LH compressed files in the Subdirectories of this folder.
-(File names are directly specified to a unmodified Newer 1.2.0)
+It will output uncompress files from the original compressed files in the Subdirectories of this folder.

-REGGIE_NEXT_TILESET_FIX.bat
+(File names are directly specified to an unmodified Newer 1.2.0)

+REGGIE_NEXT_TILESET_FIX.bat (NOT NEEDED FOR THE NEW DECOMPRESS SCRIPT)

 Run this script to fix the "tileset X.arc is not found" error.
 IT copies the ARC files from /Tilesets to /Stages/Texture/